pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

     register_dependents(conn, this_file_path, mof_file)

-    # Interface from pywbemcli for both old and new interfaces
+    # Interface from pywbemcli for both old-style and new-style interfaces
     if sys.version_info >= (3, 5):
         # New-style setup